RFullum/DirtyLittleBassSynth/README.md

 ### ADSR

-The envelope control verticle sliders works as you'd expect: Attack time; Decay time; Sustain level; Release time.
+The envelope control vertical sliders works as you'd expect: Attack time; Decay time; Sustain level; Release time.

 ### Portamento

 Rotary dial that controls the amount of time it takes to slide from one note to the next, from instantly to a long time.

-### Foldback Distortion
+### Fold-back Distortion

 Only affects the Oscillator, not the Sub Oscillator.
-Rotary Dial adds harmonic content to the main Osc by applying foldback distortion to the morphed waveshape.
+Rotary Dial adds harmonic content to the main Osc by applying fold-back distortion to the morphed wave-shape.